 You agree to at all times maintain accurate and up to date payment source information for your organization

-Chariot will use our reasonable efforts to effect donations and transmit donated funds promptly, but you acknowledge and agree that we do not guarantee your receipt of any donation at any particular time.
+Chariot will use our reasonable efforts to initiate donations promptly, but you acknowledge and agree that we do not guarantee your receipt of any donation at any particular time.

 Disclaimers and Limitations of Liability

 TO THE EXTENT PERMITTED BY LAW, THE PLATFORM IS PROVIDED “AS IS” AND “AS AVAILABLE,” AND ANY USE IS AT YOUR DISCRETION AND RISK.
 CHARIOT, ITS AFFILIATES AND ITS AND THEIR SUPPLIERS MAKE NO WARRANTIES, EXPRESS OR IMPLIED, STATUTORY OR OTHERWISE, INCLUDING WARRANTIES OF MERCHANTABILITY, TITLE, FITNESS FOR A PARTICULAR PURPOSE, SECURITY, OR NON-INFRINGEMENT.
 CHARIOT DOES NOT WARRANT THAT USE OF OUR PLATFORM WILL BE UNINTERRUPTED, SECURE, OR ERROR-FREE, THAT ANY OF YOUR DATA WILL BE ACCURATE OR COMPLETE OR THAT CHARIOT WILL MAINTAIN ANY DATA WITHOUT LOSS.